getcarina/getcarina.com/_tutorials/connect-docker-containers-ambassador-pattern.md

     **Note**: Although it is not required for the ambassador containers to communicate over the same port number that is exposed by the source container, it does simplify configuration.

-5. Identify the connection information to the source ambassador container, as it will be required when configuring the other ambassador container.
+5. Identify the connection information to the source ambassador container; it will be required when configuring the other ambassador container.
 In the example output, the connection information to the source ambassador is `104.130.0.192:5000`.